-- The Fannie and Meyer Adleman Family Endowment Fund: Grant proposals from this fund should focus on new programs and activities that provide seniors with better health and well-being.
+- The Fannie and Meyer Adleman Family Endowment Fund: Grant proposals from this fund should focus upon new programs and activities that provide seniors with better health and well-being.

 - Larry Lerner Memorial Endowment Fund: Grant proposals from this fund should focus upon assisting youth, with an emphasis on substance abuse prevention.

-The Jewish Community Foundation, Inc. offers grants to nonprofit organizations serving the Southern New Jersey community, including Jewish Federation of Southern New Jersey agencies, synagogues, Jewish day schools, and secular nonprofits.
+Grants are awarded to Southern New Jersey Jewish nonprofit organizations, synagogues, Jewish day schools, and secular nonprofits.

-Funding is not intended to supplement or duplicate existing funding or ongoing operating budgets of an organization or programs and services presently in existence or completed.
+Grants are not intended to supplement or duplicate existing funding or ongoing operating budgets of an organization or programs and services presently in existence.

-Join the JCF for a Free Grants Workshop (optional):
+Join the JCF for a Free Grants Workshop (attendance is optional but encouraged):

 Representatives from organizations who are planning to apply to the JCF's Grants Cycle are invited to take part in a Grants Workshop for tips, guidelines, and Q & A.

-The Fall JCF Grants Workshop will be held on Wednesday September 6, 2017 at 9:00 AM in the Back of the Lahn Social Hall of the Katz JCC, 1301 Springdale Rd., Cherry Hill, NJ.
+The Spring Grants Workshop will be held on Wednesday, January 31st at 9:00 AM at the Jewish Community Campus, Cherry Hill, NJ.